 Our YMCA believes that each child is a unique individual with their own rate of development.
-We focus on youth development, healthy living and social responsibility.
+We focus on youth development, healthy living, and social responsibility.

-“From day one, this program not only provided an incredible amount of support to my daughter, showing her constant patience, understanding and kindness.
+From day one, this program provided an incredible amount of support to my daughter, showing her constant patience, understanding, and kindness.
 My girl looks forward to daycare each day and returns home each afternoon with happiness.

-“The food program has helped my son try new foods that he would not normally try, he often tells me mom can we buy this, at the Y we tried it and its so good!
-This is helpful to me because I can provide different healthy choices for him that add lots of nutritional value to his diet.” - Program Parent
+The food program has helped my son try new foods that he would not normally try.
+He often asks me "mom can we buy this, at the Y we tried it and it’s so good!"
+Helpful for me because I can provide different nutritional choices for him to expand his palate.

-“Things I love about the YMCA, we get to outside play, we have scheduled activities and I also love the activities that the YMCA staff plan, and we all get to play together.
-That is why I love the YMCA” -Program Child Participant
+Things I love about the YMCA: we get to play outside, we have fun activities, and we all get to play together.
+That is why I love the YMCA!

 We utilize our out-of-school time to focus on the following areas of development:

-We provide care to children attending 5 Auburn schools; Washburn, Walton, Fairview, Park Avenue and Sherwood Heights.
+We provide care to children attending 5 Auburn schools: Washburn, Walton, Fairview, Park Avenue, and Sherwood Heights.

 We also serve children who live onsite in the Hillview Community Complex in Lewiston that attend McMahon Elementary.

-To ensure the safety of the children in our program we use a door security system at each site.
+To ensure the safety of the children in our program we use a scanner security system at each site.
 Every family receives two entrance tags free of charge.
 Families have the option to purchase additional tags.
 Any additional authorized pick-ups that need a tag will need to see the site director to have one issued.
 The system is audited regularly to ensure only currently enrolled families have access.
-If you have any questions, or are having issues with your scan tag, please email Mindy at email@example.com.
+If you have any questions, or are having issues with your scan tag, please email Mindy firstname.lastname@example.org.

 Our School Age Enrichment program accepts families who receive Aspire, Transitional Care and Subsidy programs.
 If you participate in one of these programs, a copy of your award letter MUST be provided before your child’s first day in care.